 This guide is a quick introduction to the American Sociological Association citation style.
 Be sure to consult the ASA Style Guide for detailed standards and procedures.

-This guide was created by Carolyn Caffrey Gardner and licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
+This guide was created by Carolyn Caffrey and licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.

 (Last Name Year).

 If you're quoting the exact words of someone else, introduce the quote with an in-text citation in parentheses.
 In ASA page numbers are included in the in-text citation after a colon with no space.
 Any sentence punctuation goes after the closing parenthesis.

 If you're directly quoting more than 40 words...

 Use a blockquote.
 Block quotes don't need quotation marks, but are indented 1/2" as a visual cue of a citation.

 Shavers (2007:1021) study found the following: